Academic Program Terminology

 Program Admission Requirements

 Special program admission and/or continuation requirements, if any, are listed immediately following the description of the major and degree.
 A number of programs have requirements that must be met before the student can be formally admitted to the major and permitted to take upper-level courses.
-Such requirements usually involve completion of foundation courses, achievement of a certain GPA, and completion of a specified number of semester hours.
+Such requirements usually involve completion of foundation courses, achievement of a certain GPA, and completion of a specified number of credit hours.
 Certain programs require portfolio review or audition for admission.

 Program Course Requirements

 General Education Requirements

 All students completing undergraduate degrees at UNC Greensboro are required to complete General Education Core and Marker Requirements.
 All undergraduate programs follow General Education requirements.
 Most programs in the College of Arts and Sciences have College Additional Requirements (LEC) in addition to the General Education requirements.
 General Education core and marker requirements, including specific courses specified by the program, are listed prior to the major requirements.

 Major requirements include all courses that must be taken within the major department for completion of the degree.
-All undergraduate majors require a minimum of 27 hours in the major program of study.
+All undergraduate majors require a minimum of 27 credits in the major program of study.

 Majors that provide students with more than one concentration or area of study within the major will usually separate the Major Requirements into Core Requirements and Additional Concentration Requirements.
 Core courses are those courses required of all students in the major, regardless of concentration.
 Concentration requirements are additional courses required only for a specific concentration.